magiclane/magiclane-maps-sdk-examples-for-android/README.md

 This repository holds a series of example projects using the **Magic Lane - Maps SDK for Android**.
 More information about the API can be found on the [Documentation](https://developer.magiclane.com/documentation) page.

-This set of individual, use-case based projects is designed to be cloned by developers for their own use.

 * [Android Auto Route Navigation](AndroidAutoRouteNavigation) - Start navigation from the current position to a given landmark if a route can be calculated.
 * [Apply Custom Map Style](ApplyCustomMapStyle) - Present a map; apply a custom map style.
 * [Apply Map Style](ApplyMapStyle) - Get the map style items from the server; download and apply a map style.